 And all three business and marketing objectives are inextricably tied to one another.

 General Data Protection Regulation (GDPR), among other data measures, certainly amplified the need for marketers at all brands to craft consent-focused marketing programs.

 But delivering personalized experiences while also protecting sensitive information associated with contacts in their database was already a pressing priority for most marketers well before the European Union data privacy law went into effect.

 Now, consumers expect every marketing campaign, targeted ad, and promotional email brands deliver to them to contribute to a positive customer experience for them.

 (In other words, not make them regret allowing brands to market to them in the first place.)

-Therein lies the (potential) problem for your consumer-centric marketing efforts:
+Therein lies the (potential) problem for your consumer-centric engagement efforts:

 - How can you leverage the personal information and data provided by opted-in individuals in personalized marketing across channels in an effective manner while ensuring compliance with data regulations?

 For marketing and other teams charged with interacting with customers, it starts with constructing a concerted (and, ideally, automated) consent management strategy, federating consent across their technology ecosystem, and understanding exactly how they can best utilize the first-party data their target audience proactively provides them in their marketing.

 Powerful personalized marketing possible with right data privacy approach

 Identify individuals who engage with you online.
 Create persistent customer profiles for them.
 Get them to opt in to receive personalized emails and messaging.
 Deliver said messages (the value exchange for opting in) at the most applicable places and times.

 That’s the (oversimplified) personalized marketing strategy formula for success.

 But it’s nonetheless a formula many B2C marketers have mastered in recent years — and one that’s led to strong customer experience strategies and sizable ROI.
 For example: